FrederikeNeuber/stgd-prototype/README.md

 ### Technical framework

 The technical ecosystem of StGD is the FEDORA-based asset management system GAMS (Geisteswissenschaftliches Asset Management System) that guarantees long time archiving.
-The digital images are provided via IIIF in several viewers (Mirador and Open Seadragon), bibliographical metadata and texts are encoded in XML/TEI.
+Bibliographical metadata and texts are encoded in XML/TEI.
 The type descriptions are based on an ontology in RDF/OWL.
-Since the latter is documented and can be referenced via stable URIs, it can be further used as Semantic Web resource to be implemented in other projects as well.

 ## Creation and Usage